Welcome to Shortlands Farm.

 Shortlands Farm provides a range of accommodation options designed to suit both your budget and your desired level of luxury.
 From the camping field to the cosy holiday cottage, Shortlands Farm has something to offer everyone.

 We (Kate and Luke) moved to Shortlands Farm at the end of 2009.
 We moved in on the 22nd December and immediately set about learning how to cook a Christmas dinner for 11 people using only an Aga.
 Neither of us had ever used an Aga before.
 It was a success and the rest is history.
-Leo the Lab-Collie cross joined us in 2010, then daughters Belle and Sadie followed after.
+Daughters Belle and Sadie followed, and Ray the crazy Spaniel joined us in 2021.

 The holiday business has grown steadily over the years but still remains small and personal enough for us to get to know our wonderful friendly guests.
 We now have many repeat bookings so we hope we are doing something right!